 Jack rolled his eyes and sighed.
 “Why us?
 Why Swansdale?
 That doesn’t make any sense.”

-Jayson’s stomach grumbled loudly, making them all turn and look.
+Jayson’s stomach grumbled, making them all turn and look.

 “Well, wherever we are, I hope they have something to eat.”
 Jayson rose to his feet and headed toward the little village.

 “Jayson, where are you going?” cried Leo, “We don’t know where we are — Jayson!
 Come back!
 What if you’re kidnapped?”